Table of Contents

 - Provide sensation and motor control:

-- Tibial Nerve: Main nerve of the sole.
+- Tibial Nerve: The main nerve of the sole.

 - Sural Nerve: Supplies the lateral foot.